 >> MORE CAKE RECIPES:

-Pound Cake Success Tip #3: Just Nicely Baked
+Pound Cake Success Tip #3: Do Not Over-Bake

-If you are using the loaf pan with same size as mine, the baking time should be the same.
-It would also depends on your oven temperature – so it is always helpful to have an oven thermometer in the oven to keep tabs on the temperature, as home use ovens tend to have some fluctuations throughout the bake time.
+Baking time stated in the recipe serves as a guidance only.
+If you are using similar loaf pan as mine, the baking time should be about the same.
+It would also depends on your oven temperature – so it is always helpful to have an oven thermometer in the oven to ensure it is at the right temperature.

 P.S.: Read this Top 7 Basic Baking Tips for more info.